 Why has the pain gotten worse, especially after all these treatments?

 What is going on here?
-Sound familar?
+Sound familiar?
 Yeah, to me too.

 Misdiagnosed sciatica is virtually impossible to cure, since treatments are directed at a mistakenly identified source.